YukunZhang/gemqueen.github.com/about/index.md

 I like travelling, my mom took me to the sea for the first time when I was 3 years old.
 It started my journey.
 I have been to around 10 provinces in China.

-Since I came to Canada, we have been to Seattle, San Francisco, Orlando, San Diego, Los Angeles, Toronto, Vancouver and Halifax would be our next destination.
+Since I came to Canada, we have been to almost 10 cities in the US and Canada.
+Halifax would be our next destination.
 We have a separate webpage to record all these journeys.

 I am currently crazy about data science.
 I am trying to learn more to equip myself.